-The holiday season will get busy for everyone, especially for digital commerce.
+The holiday season will get busy for everyone, especially for those in the digital commerce sector.

 Online retailers should ensure they take full advantage of holiday spending, which grows every year.
 2020 alone saw holiday spending reaching $789 billion.
 Since the National Retail Foundation started reporting it, the numbers have kept evolving, and 2021 is likely to witness the same.